Enterprise AI | | 23 min read

 A company wants to reduce repetitive HR questions.
 Employees ask through email, chat, managers, and the HR case system.
 HR spends significant time answering routine policy questions.

-In the AI-enabled workflow, employees ask questions through an HR assistant.
+In the AI supported workflow, employees ask questions through an HR assistant.
 The assistant retrieves answers from approved policy documents, includes source references, asks clarifying questions, escalates sensitive topics, creates cases when needed, and gives HR analytics showing which policies create confusion.

 What HR Should Not Automate Too Quickly

-HR teams should be cautious with AI use cases involving final hiring decisions, candidate rejection decisions, performance ratings, promotion decisions, compensation decisions, discipline, termination, layoff selection, disability accommodations, employee relations findings, harassment or discrimination complaints, medical or protected information, and labor relations matters.
+Do not start with final hiring decisions, candidate rejection decisions, performance ratings, promotion decisions, compensation decisions, discipline, termination, layoff selection, disability accommodations, employee relations findings, harassment or discrimination complaints, medical or protected information, and labor relations matters.

-AI may assist with summarization, documentation, routing, or issue tracking in some of these workflows, but humans should remain accountable for decisions and review.
+AI may assist with intake, summarization, documentation, routing, or issue tracking in some of these workflows.
+But final accountability should stay with trained humans, and the governance burden should rise as the impact on employees or applicants rises.

 HR AI Vendor and Governance Checklists